-This Trinidadian corn pie casserole is made with whole-kernel corn, cornmeal, bell peppers, and cheese.
-Don't be confused by the dish's name.
-No pie crust is used in this delicious side or vegetarian main course recipe.
+Corn pies are found in various forms on dinner tables across the Caribbean, particularly on Sundays and holidays.
+Each country and household has its own recipe and variation.
+Trinidadian corn pie casserole is made with whole kernel corn, cornmeal, bell peppers, and cheese.
+Don't be confused by the dish's name; no pie crust is used in this delicious side dish or vegetarian main course recipe.

-- 1 (15-ounce) can corn (whole-kernel)
+- 1 (15-ounce) can whole kernel corn

-- 1 large egg (room-temperature)
+- 1 large egg (room temperature)

 - 1/2 teaspoon salt